achaudhry12/COVID-19-API-Project-1/README.md

 ### **MVP:**

-- Locate an utilize an external API with no authentification key or limited use
 - Have a table of contents that allows the user to skip to the section within the app.
 - Be able to render all worldwide stats on a 'Welcome Page'
 - Be able to have all the worldwide numbers render in real time since the data is live